somphene/somphene.github.io/log/_posts/2020-05-22-01-calculus-group-language.md

 ### Fundamental Identity

 Let the Fundamental Identity be denoted by $$E$$.
 In group (symmetry) Language, this is the trivial group: it comprises of only one element $$E$$ itself with the trivial operation $$\cdot$$ giving $$ E \cdot E = E$$.
+This is named $$C_1$$ and written as $$C_1\,\, =\,\, \{\,\, E\,\,\}$$.
 To identify with other structures, at least one other element must be produced as a form of Identity.
 However, having another identity element in the same group is redundant: $$E_1 \cdot E_2 = E_1 =E_2$$.
 This makes it necessary to "Differentiate" the Identity into two or more elements.
 Making any "partition" (we have seen in previous posts that creating a boundary is Differentiation) of Identity automatically creates two sides, one on either side of the boundary of partition.
 This defines an element and its inverse.
-In the simplest case, the Partition divides equally: that is the element is its own inverse.
+In the simplest case, the Partition divides equally: that is, the element is its own inverse.
 This forms the Cyclic group of order 2, which is the simplest non-trivial group.

 * In Language of Algebra (Equations), the Identity is $$1$$ and the trivial Equation is $$x=1$$ where $$x$$ acts as the identifier of elements satisfying the Equation.